KT-1000/HorrorShow/README.md

 ======================================================================================================
 Using pgAdmin, create postgreSQL database called horrorshow.

+From manage.py,
-From manage.py, createsuperuser using the credentials you prefer.
+  migrate to set up your database tables based on app models. createsuperuser using the credentials you prefer.

 To populate the horrorshow db, in HorroShow/movies/fixtures/, run: python -i data_import.py